-Expertise is a new book series from Cornell University Press dedicated to publishing innovative scholarship situated at the vibrant juncture of the anthropology of knowledge, science and technology studies, and new media studies.
+Expertise is dedicated to publishing innovative scholarship situated at the vibrant juncture of the anthropology of knowledge, science and technology studies, and new media studies.
 The proliferation of new technologies across the world today is generating new forms of knowledge and techniques of knowing that are in turn transforming existing practices and institutions.
 Understanding these emerging cultures of expertise ranks among the most challenging and rewarding horizons of the human sciences.
 Expertise seeks to extend this horizon and to create new opportunities for conversation and collaboration.
 We seek theoretically sophisticated, historically attuned works of ethnography from anthropologists and other scholars.

 The following is an illustrative but not exhaustive list of areas of research and scholarship that interest us:

 •Professions, professionalism, and cultures of expertise